MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 The VCF files need to be unzipped, which can be achieved with these commands:
 ```bash
 gunzip 02_data/canada.vcf.gz

 gunzip 02_data/canada_no45.vcf.gz

 ```

 To explore the first lines of the VCF file, you can use `less -S 02_data/filename`, which provides a nice visualization of the part of the file that fits your window, or `head -n 25 02_data/filename` to look at the first 25 lines.

-We will work from the `03_day3` folder, and we will save our data within their subfolder (for instance `head 02_data/file`) and ouput in the folder of the analysis (for instance `03_fst/output`).
+We will work from the `03_day3` directory, and we will save our data within their subfolder (for instance `head 02_data/file`) and output in the directory of the analysis (for instance `03_fst/output`).

-## 1. Overall genetic structure & making a LD-pruned VCF file
+## 3-1.
+Overall genetic structure & making a LD-pruned VCF file

 Before considering which variation of the genome is likely shaped by selection, we need to think about what is shaped by neutral processes and the interplay of drift, mutation and gene flow.
 One of the basic thing to do is thus to assess the genetic structure in our sampled area.
 It can be done by looking into PCA or STRUCTURE/ADMIXTURE analysis, as well as by looking into pairwise F<sub>ST</sub> between populations.
 This is something that you did yesterday, first on the two lineages, and then on the 12 populations from Canada.